imixs/imixs-workflow/src/site/markdown/engine/luceneservice.md

-# The Full-Text-Search
+# Lucene Configuration

-The Imixs-Workflow engine provides a **Full-Text-Search** based on the [Lucene Search Technology](https://lucene.apache.org/).
-The Imixs-Workflow engine is currently supporting Lucene version 7.5.
-The Full-Text-Search feature is part of the [DocumentService section](./documentservice.html).
-See the section [Query Syntax](queries.html) for details about how to search for documents.
+The [Full-Text-Search](queries.html) in Imixs-Workflow is part of the [DocumentService](./documentservice.html) and based on the [Lucene Search Technology](https://lucene.apache.org/) (version 7.5).
+The behavior of the search index can be configured and adapted in various ways.
+The following section gives you an overview how to setup the Lucene Full-Text-Search.

-## The Configuration
+## The Search Index
-The lucene index is written by default into the folder
+The lucene search index is written by default into the folder

 	/imixs-workflow-index/

-inside the runtime environment of the application server.
+The location is typical the home or installation directory in the runtime environment of your application server.

-If no further configuration exists, the content of the document items  "txtworkflowsummary" and "txtworkflowabstract" will be analyzed and added into the serach index.
+In the default configuration the content of the following [workflow items](../quickstart/workitem.html) will be full-text indexed:

+ * $workflowsummary
+ * $workflowabstract

+The content of these items is defined by the [task element](../modelling/process.html#Workflow_Properties) in your workflow model.

-In addition the following list of items in a document are indexed by the _LuceneService_ without using an analyser.
+The following list of items are so called 'index-items'.
+THese items are indexed by the _LuceneService_ without using an analyser.

-	"$modelversion", "$taskid", "$workitemid", "$uniqueidref", "type",
-	"$writeaccess", "$modified", "$created", "namcreator", "txtworkflowgroup", "txtname", "namowner", "txtworkitemref", "$processid"
+	$modelversion, $taskid, $workitemid, $uniqueidref, type, $writeaccess, $modified,$created, $creator,
+	$editor, $lasteditor, $workflowgroup, $workflowstatus, txtname, namowner, txtworkitemref, $uniqueidsource,
+	$uniqueidversions, $lasttask,$lastevent, $lasteventdate

-These items can be used in a search term.
+_Index-Items_ can be used in a search term.

     (type:"workitem") and ($modelversion:"1.0.0")

+You will find more information how to query a result set in the section [Full-Text-Search](queries.html).

 ## Custom Configuration
-The custom configuration of the _LuceneService_ can be provided in the file _imixs.properties_.
-The following example shows custom configuration for the _LuceneService_:
+A custom configuration for the _Lucene Search Index_ can be provided in the file _imixs.properties_.
+The following example shows an example:

 	##############################
 	# Imixs Lucene Service